kk7779-git/Kishore_Modiboyina_teladoc_challenge/README.md

 Develeped using simple page object model.
 Open the uploaded project in eclipse. right click on testng.hml in the project -> Run as TestNG Suite

+To Run from command line:

+mvn clean test